If you have a Basic Health Insurance policy, you will be charged as follows:

 - Children under 18 years are covered free of charge under the policy of one of their parent(s), but you will need to register them with the insurance company.
 Register a newborn child before it is 4 months old.

 - Premiums vary between Health Insurance providers.
-In average they are 125 € monthly.
+In average they are 125 € monthly (2022).
+Premiums tend to increase every year with the rising cost of healthcare provision.
 Compare premiums when you are selecting a provider.
-Here you can find an overview of 2021 premiums.
+Here you can find an overview of current premiums.

 - You pay monthly premiums so long as you take out the Basic Health Insurance, whether you use any health care services or not.